raspereza/HtoAA/README.md

-RunMC_2018.bash - submit jobs to NAF batch for all MC background samples RunSignal_2018.bash - submit jobs to NAF batch for all signal samples HaddData_2018.bash - merges RooT files for all datasets HaddMC_2018.bash - merges RooT files for all datasets HaddSigal_2018.bash - merges RooT files for all datasets resubmitAllJobs_2018.bash - examines all folders ([filelist]_files) for presence of missing, invalid and incomplete RooT files and resubmit corresponding jobs
+RunMC_2018.bash - submit jobs to NAF batch for all MC background samples RunSignal_2018.bash - submit jobs to NAF batch for all signal samples HaddData_2018.bash - merges RooT files for all datasets HaddMC_2018.bash - merges RooT files for all background MC datasets HaddSigal_2018.bash - merges RooT files for all signal MC datasets resubmitAllJobs_2018.bash - examines all folders ([filelist]_files) for presence of missing, invalid and incomplete RooT files and resubmit corresponding jobs
 ```